1. Introduction

 3.4.4.
 Acceptance thresholds

-Information risks are calculated using three criteria:
+2. Information risks are calculated using three criteria: Impact x Threat x Vulnerability.

-Operational riks are calculated using two criteria:
+4. Operational risks are calculated using two criteria: Impact x Probability.

 3.5.
 Deliverable: Context validation

-This deliverable includes all the information gathered and entered in the context establishment phase.
-It can be used to validate the information provided by the client, before beginning the risk identification.
+This deliverable includes all information gathered and entered in the context establishment phase.
+It can be used to validate the information provided by the client, before initiating risk identification.
+A form has to be filled in.
+When the user clicks on Save, a Word file is generated.

 4. Context Modeling

-By clicking on number 2
+By clicking on number 2, the following menu appears:

 4.1.
 Identification of assets, vulnerabilities and impacts appreciation